 Step 5: Baking

-Preheat the oven to 350°F (176°C), and bake the eggplant for 40-50 minutes.
-Don’t forget to flip them halfway through so both sides are crispy and golden brown.
+Preheat the oven to 350°F (176°C), and bake the eggplant for 40 to 50 minutes.
+Flip them halfway and brush the other side with oil so both sides are crispy and golden brown.

 Step 6: Make the sauce